sfinktah/amd-torch/README.md

 ---

-## System Requirements
+## Compatible GPUs

-You must have:

-* Windows (obviously)
-* An AMD GPU with the correct architecture
-* Python 3.11 or 3.12
+The following GPUs are known to map to the listed `gfx` identifiers:

+**gfx110x**:

-* Git
+* Radeon RX 7600
-* Enough patience to not break your own kneecaps when torch fails to load
+* Radeon RX 7700 XT
+* Radeon RX 7800 XT
+* Radeon RX 7900 GRE
+* Radeon RX 7900 XT
+* Radeon RX 7900 XTX

+**gfx1151**:

+* Ryzen 7000 series APUs (Phoenix)
+* Ryzen Z1 (e.g., handheld devices like the ROG Ally)

+**gfx1201**:

+* Ryzen 8000 series APUs (Strix Point)

+This list is not exhaustive.
+Check ROCm device compatibility lists if you want to go spelunking for edge cases.

 ---

+## Special Mention: frame.work

+[frame.work](https://frame.work/au/en/desktop) is producing small-form-factor modular systems designed specifically with high-end AMD AI compute in mind.
+One of their standout new offerings is the **Framework Desktop**, a compact cube-like machine supporting Ryzen APUs with shared memory architecture -- allowing for configurations with up to **128GB of RAM**, used for both system and GPU memory.

+It's not exactly VRAM (because the GPU is on-die with the CPU), but it plays the same role under ROCm.
+Their tagline is:

+> "Framework Desktop is a big computer made mini."
+>
+> "Massive gaming capability, heavy-duty AI compute, and standard PC parts, all in 4.5L."

+While actual performance numbers are still unknown -- no reliable speed tests have been published -- the concept is impressive.
+Modular, RAM-heavy, APU-driven AI boxes in a 4.5L footprint.
+No, I don't have one.
+No, I'm not sponsored.
+I just think they're rad.

+---

 ## Installing Python

 Download Python 3.11 from [python.org/downloads/windows](https://www.python.org/downloads/windows/).
 Hit Ctrl+F and search for "3.11".
-Don’t use this direct link: [https://www.python.org/ftp/python/3.11.9/python-3.11.9-amd64.exe](https://www.python.org/ftp/python/3.11.9/python-3.11.9-amd64.exe) — again, that’s a test.
+Dont use this direct link: [https://www.python.org/ftp/python/3.11.9/python-3.11.9-amd64.exe](https://www.python.org/ftp/python/3.11.9/python-3.11.9-amd64.exe) -- again, thats a test.
 Use your eyes.

 After installing, make sure `python --version` works in your terminal.